adityajoshi49/FastLED_clone_AJ/Overview.md

 The core of the library is providing support to a number of LED chipsets that are out there.
 <h4 id="spichipsets">SPI Chipsets</h4>

+(See the [chipset reference] wiki page for a more complete list with more information on each chip)

 SPI based chipsets are usually 4 wires - data, clock, power, and ground.
 The advantage to these led chipsets is they can be cheap, the SPI data protocol does well over distance, and with some chipsets, you can get really high data transfer rates.

 * [LPD8806][ada8806] - a workhorse of an SPI based chipset, allows for high speed writing of data (we've pushed over 20Mbps to these chips!).